ropensci-archive/Rclean/README.md

 [![DOI](https://zenodo.org/badge/102645585.svg)](https://zenodo.org/badge/latestdoi/102645585)

-# Clean up your code
+# Quick Start Guide

 - [Rclean](https://github.com/ProvTools/Rclean) was created to help
     scientists more *easily* write “cleaner” code.
 - Written with research scientists that are results oriented in mind, the package’s primary function provides a simple way to isolate the minimal code you need to produce a specific result, such as a statistical table or a figure.
+By focusing on specific results (aka. variables), large and/or complicated analytical scripts can be paired down to the essentials and easily re-factored to be more robust and easily shared.
-  - By focusing on specific results (aka. variables), large and/or complicated analytical scripts can be paired down to the essentials and easily re-factored to be more robust and easily shared.
+- The following is a brief introduction to the package.
+For more details, see `vignette("Rclean")`.

 # Install